-

 Your Label

-Tony Trafton, one of the participants in the 1967 inaugural race of the Kenduskeag among others, attempts to do the race in a bathtub.
+Tony Trafton, one of the participants of the 1967 inaugural race of the Kenduskeag, attempted to do the race in a bathtub.
 Yes, a bathtub.
-After finding the portages "too cumbersome", Tony attempts a clean exit by throwing in the towel for the remainder of the race.
-Or pulling the plug, depending on which bad pun you'd rather go down the drain with. -
+As he found the portages "too cumbersome", Tony initiated a clean exit at Six Mile Falls.
+Mr. Trafton, you see, either threw in the towel or pulled the plug on the 1977 race - depending on which cliché you'd rather swirl down the drain with. -

 April 21 1979